cherrylabs/arx-core/README.md

 # What's new ? :

+## 4.2 :

+- remove 5.3 compatibility to use Trait like in Laravel 4.2
+- Request and Validator class is now available outside Laravel !
+- add a Hook class

 ## 4.1.5 :

 - introduce Arx Command Line Interface !
 New Command will come soon...